 Every winter, pets die when people leave them outside in cold temperatures.
-Just because an animal has fur does not mean that they’re able to live in the snow or cold temperatures.
+Just because an animal has fur does not mean that they’re able to live in the snow or cold.
 They need shelter and warmth to survive the long winter months.

-If your cat gets outside in cold temperatures, you’re going to need to find them quickly.
+If your cat gets outside in cold weather, you’re going to need to find them quickly.
 If they’ve been out long enough, hypothermia could set in.

 Here’s what you need to know about hypothermia (low body temperature) and how to prevent it from ever happening to your beloved furry friends.